CelestialCrafter/stella/README.md

 - models are huge (62mb max)

-- models directory is revealed when fetching a planet

 - transfering a planet to a non-extent user basically voids the planet

 - api returns "x not found" error when the error is actually "you do not own x"